gierdo/gierdo.github.io/_posts/2023-12-16-llama-vim-igpu-amd.md

 # Update: Local AI assistant in vim with codellama - now with iGPU accelerated inference

-You might have read my initial post about [using a local codellama for a vim coding assistant](/_posts/2023-11-24-llama-vim.md).
+You might have read my initial post about [using a local codellama for a vim coding assistant]({% link _posts/2023-11-24-llama-vim.md %}).
 The initial version used pure CPU, OpenBLAS optimized inference.
 Which is not ideal, to say the least.

 > The proposed solution only uses CPU vectorization and should (TM) be portable.